IronHacker74/PhotoCrowd/README.md

 To let users login, Flickr uses OAuth which was incorporated into this project with the help of [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift).
 This external project assisted in making web requests to the OAuth service and returning responses.

-Lastly, handling sensitive user data, I incorporated the use of Apple's Keychain and used an externally built wrapper [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) to simplify storing the sensitive data.
+Lastly, when handling sensitive user data, I incorporated the use of Apple's Keychain and used an externally built wrapper [SwiftKeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) to simplify storing the sensitive data.

 ## "How Can I Run this Project Myself?"